henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/2-Basic-WordPress-and-Gatsby-Setup.md

     },
 ```

 This will hook up your Gatsby with the WordPress instance.
 And expose this data under `wpgraphql`. **Note: This makes your schema different to the one that is exposed in you WordPress GraphQL endpoint.
-As soon as you are usinging it with Gatsby, you now have to wrap your queries with `wpgraphql{...}`**.
+As soon as you are using it with Gatsby, you now have to wrap your queries with `wpgraphql{...}`**.

 Try running `gatsby develop` and navigate to `http://localhost:8000/___graphql`.
 You will see something like this.
 Play around with the GraphiQL-Explorer to get familiar with the WPGraphQL schema.